debp2019/eazy-ad-unblocker/eazy-ad-unblocker/readme.txt

 Q2.
 I activated and configured the plugin.
 Then I activated my adblocker for my site.
 But I don't get any popup.
 Why?

 A2.
 You need to refresh the page in the browser after activating the ad blocker.

+Q3.
+I set the popup width for large screens from admin section.
+Now I want to reverse the effect of setting width?

+A3.
+You need to set the popup width to 0 in popup admin and save the settings.

+Q4.
+I am not being allowed to save my plugin options as it asks for a theme.
+I want to keep the earlier theme.

+A4.
+Just save your options with the blue theme which has blue preview image.

 == Screenshots ==